ait-tr/cohort34.2/basic_programming/lesson_06/homework.md

 ### Tasks on if-else if

-1. **Age Calculator with Input**: Write a program that takes age from the console and outputs the corresponding category (child, teenager, adult).
+1. **Age Calculator**: Write a program that takes age and outputs the corresponding category (child, teenager, adult).
-2. **Season Determination with Input**: Write a program that takes a month from the console and outputs the corresponding season.
+2. **Season Determination**: Write a program that takes a month and outputs the corresponding season.

 ### Tasks on switch-case

-1. **Calculator**: Write a program that takes two numbers and an operation from the console, and then performs that operation.
+1. **Calculator**: Write a program that takes two numbers and an operation, and then performs that operation.
-2. **Day Rating**: Write a program that takes a day of the week from the console and outputs your mood on that day.
+2. **Day Rating**: Write a program that takes a day of the week and outputs your mood on that day.

 ### Задачи на `if-else if`